-Johnson University recognizes that not all students will be able to complete their degree requirements within the normal timeframe (2 years for an A.A. degree; 4 years for a bachelor's degree.; 1-3 years for a master's degree or credential, depending on the program; and 4-6 years for the Ph.D.).
+Johnson University recognizes that not all students will be able to complete their degree requirements within the normal timeframe (2 years for an A.A. degree, 4 years for a bachelor's degree.).
 Accordingly, the University permits students to complete their degrees under the original catalog requirements as long as they do so within 150% of the normal timeframe (e.g. 3 years for an A.A., 6 years for a bachelor's degree).
 If degrees are not completed within the allotted timeframe, students must fulfill the new degree requirements.
 Students who do not enroll in courses for 180 days return under the catalog requirements in force at the time of reenrollment.
 [NOTE: Requirements for Teacher Education programs are subject to changes without notice when imposed by the Tennessee State Board of Education.]